 Wendy Loewen, Managing Director

-Wendy is the Managing Director of ACHIEVE Centre for Leadership and co-author of the book, The Culture Question.
+Wendy is the Managing Director of ACHIEVE Centre for Leadership and co-author of The Culture Question and Don’t Blame the Lettuce.
 She is a thoughtful and empowering leader who believes in the importance of listening to the needs and aspirations of people, and then facilitating the next step in their development.
 Wendy is vice president of the Alternative Dispute Resolution Institute of Manitoba.
 She is a former teacher and director of a health and social services program.
 Wendy has a Master’s degree in Conflict Analysis and Management, and Bachelor’s degrees in both Psychology and Education.
 She believes that learning is a dynamic and lifelong endeavor, and with commitment and guidance, the process should be enjoyable and motivating.
 Wendy is an engaging presenter who delivers material in a way that maximizes the learning potential for all participants.

 This is an introductory-intermediate level workshop applicable to both employees and managers.